quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 As a team, we struggled with testing the Routes, and some tests are absent.
 In the next release of the Checkers Web Application, these will be implemented.

+### Analysis of Code Metrics

+Chiadamber-Kemeber Metric

+Complexity Metric

+Javadoc Coverage Metric

+Line of Code Metric

+Martin Package Metric
+    Afferent Coupling:
+        The amount of incoming dependencies to a class; a measurement of the sensitivity of remaining classes to changes made in a given class.
+        The Model tier had the highest afferent coupling count at 38.
+Many Model tier classes build upon each other, i.e. a Turn object depends on a Move object, which in turn depends on 2 Position objects.
+The high reliance of classes within this package on other classes within this package suggests a tendency to expanding a single class's usability while resisting modification of the class's functionality.
+    Efferent Coupling:
+        The number of classes in a given package which depend on classes in other packages.
+The UI tier had a 104 efferent coupling rating, which was a large outlier.
+Our UI tier is designed to conduct application and game logic in the route handlers, which requires direct dependency on classes in the model and application tiers.
+    Abstractness:
+        The degree of abstraction of a package.
+Each tier measured an abstraction of 0, meaning no abstraction was implemented in our design.
+This indicates that the classes in each of our packages are highly dependent on other packages.
+    Instability:
+        The relative susceptibility of a class to changes.
+The UI tier has a high instability of 1 while the Model and Application tiers have median instabilities.
+A high instability means the UI tier has many outgoing dependencies; therefore, it is more susceptible to change.
+This may again be explained by our design: the UI classes have varying behaviors that are reliant on the state of the many Model and Application package classes which are manipulated during the Checkers Application control flow.
+A median instability means the Model and Application classes are neither resistant nor susceptible to change.
+This a flaw in our design as it is preferred for components of a program to be either highly stable or highly unstable.
+    Normalized Distance from Main Sequence:
+        The balance between stability and abstractness.
+All three of our main packages measured a median value for distance from the main sequence.
+        Ideally, this number should be as low as possible to indicate that the components of our program were located close to the main sequence.

+### Recommendations for Improvement